 - Final Brushes of Thought

-All of this while only using one of the best dry body brushes?
+All of this from a dry body brush?
 Yes, more on that later.

 What’s the Difference between Dry Brushing and Exfoliating?